-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?

-□ Yes ☐ In fossil gas ☐ In nuclear energy ⋈ No The two graphs below show in dark blue the minimum percentage of investments that are aligned with the EU Taxonomy.
+□ Yes ☐ In fossil gas ☐ In nuclear energy ⋈ No

+The two graphs below show in dark blue the minimum percentage of investments that are aligned with the EU Taxonomy.
 As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-1. Taxonomy-alignment of investments 2.
-Taxonomy-alignment of investments including sovereign bonds\ excluding sovereign bonds\ Taxonomy-aligned (no fossil gas & nuclear) (0%) Taxonomy-aligned (no fossil gas & nuclear) Non Taxonomy-aligned Non Taxonomy-aligned (100%) This graph represents X% of the total investments.
-N/A. As the Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds in the Fund's portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph.
+1. Taxonomy-alignment of investments including sovereign bonds\ Taxonomy-aligned (no fossil gas & nuclear) Non Taxonomy-aligned commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds in the Fund's portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph.